 - In another large bowl, whisk the sugar, brown sugar and eggs together until thick and combined.

 - Slowly whisk in the cooled melted butter and then add the sour cream and vanilla and continue to mix just until combined.

 - Add the flour mixture, mixing just until combined and then pour it over the apples in the cake pan.

-- Bake until golden brown, about 35-40 minutes, a toothpick will come out clean when poked and removed from the middle.
+- Bake until golden brown, about 35-40 minutes, until a toothpick will come out clean when poked and removed from the middle of the cake.

-- Remove from oven and place on a wire rack for 20 minutes, then use a sharp knife to go around the edges and loosen them.
+- Remove cake from the oven and place on a wire rack for 20 minutes, then use a sharp knife to go around the edges to loosen the cake from the pan.

 - Using a cake plate or platter, invert the cake and pan together, lifting the cake pan off the right-side up platter to catch any drips.

 - If any of the apple pieces stay stuck in the pan or fall off, just position them on top of the cake with a fork.

 - Cool another 20 minutes and serve with whipped cream if you like.

 - Tip: Whenever the recipe calls for sugar in a baking recipe, I use Bakers Sugar which you can find in well-stocked grocery stores.